For the exemplary courage of her advocacy for the basic rights of the Palestinian people.

 Whereas Jewish settlers obtained grants of land at the expense of Arabs, Palestinian families were denied reunification and sometimes even any sort of nationality.
 As the only solution to this situation, Langer called for an end to the occupation and an independent Palestinian state on the West Bank.

-Her secretary said that Langer could seldom walk down the street without suffering some form of verbal or physical abuse.
-A fellow lawyer has said that it is rare for an advocate to endure the harsh conditions of the military courts for more than three years: Langer's more than two decades was unique.
 In addition to her legal work, Langer wrote three books during her time in Israel: With My Own Eyes(1975), These Are My Brothers (1979) and An Age of Stone (1987).
 Since then, she has published several more books.
 She also undertook numerous speaking tours in Europe and the USA, exposing human rights violations in her country and mobilising support for the Palestinians and the Israeli peace movement.

 In 1990, Langer moved to Tübingen in Germany to take up a university post.
 On leaving Israel she told the Washington Post in an interview: "I decided I could not be a fig-leaf for this system anymore.
 I want my quitting to be a sort of demonstration and expression of my despair and disgust with the system...because, for the Palestinians, unfortunately, we cannot obtain justice."